rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 %Onsteŋk.
 This form can readily be analyzed as an analogous construction that might be parsed +Onste+ŋk +POSS-3.DAT+POSS-2PL.
-Dëmin's use of this form would clearly indicate the feasibility of the construction in the spoken language of Ses'kina, perhaps not too far removed from the Alatyr' sub-dialects of Glukhov and Kutorkin.
+Dëmin's use of this form would clearly indicate the feasibility of the construction in the spoken language of Ses'kina, perhaps not too far removed from the Alatyrʹ sub-dialects of Glukhov and Kutorkin.
 (7)

 meŕ+ed́e